- Appendix 1: Walmart Reference Lists of Priority Chemicals (as of September 27, 2017)

 The following is a non-exhaustive list of publicly known methods, tools, and databases aligned with The Commons Principles of Alternatives Assessment that suppliers may use to advance the safer formulation of products using informed substitution.

-- Appendix 7: Guidance for On-Pack Ingredient Disclosure
+- Appendix 5: Guidance for On-pack Ingredient Disclosure

-Walmart expects suppliers of formulated consumables to Walmart U.S. and Sam’s Club U.S to disclose all Walmart Priority Chemicals on pack beginning January 2018.
+Walmart expects suppliers of formulated consumables to Walmart U.S. and Sam’s Club U.S to disclose ingredient information on-pack beginning January 2018.

 Attention: Formulated Product Suppliers